tarankalra1/useful_funcs/aws_create_HPC_environ.md

 ```
 where ghost_config is the configuration file name and use "reaper" for the keypair name (We created that keypair above).
 (Should already be in the selection menu)

 It would ask for several options to setup the configuration file and ours are listed below.
+We have our configuration file below.
-Notes:
+Some of the important options during the setup are noted here:
 * base_os = We chose the Centos operating system (Linux OS)
 * compute_instance_type= defines the computing power and is associated with our account.
 We can use a different compute cluster
 that has a higher memory and higher number of virtual cores.
 Because our account had set a maximum default of 16 virtual CPU's, we ended up using c5n.4xlarge.
 For more on computing instance types, check https://aws.amazon.com/ec2/instance-types/